-- Placement happens when the money enters into the legitimate financial system, whether in the U.S. or in an offshore bank account.
+- Placement happens when the money enters the legitimate financial system, whether in the U.S. or an offshore bank account

-- Layering is a series of financial transactions and/or fraudulent bookkeeping that makes it hard to follow an audit trail.
+- Layering is fraudulent bookkeeping or a series of financial transactions that make it hard to follow an audit trail

 - Integration sees the money come back to the criminal.
-This time, the money appears to be legitimate proceeds from a business or real estate investment.
+The money appears as legitimate proceeds from a business or real estate investment

 Over time, federal criminal statutes refined the definition of the crime of money laundering to include:

 1. Using the proceeds from certain crimes to engage in a financial transaction in order to:

 - Conceal the source or ownership of the money

 - Promote further criminal offenses

 2. Traveling in or through the U.S., or transporting illicit funds using the facilities of interstate commerce in order to:

 - Distribute the proceeds of criminal activities